schubergphilis/sbp_packer/README.md

 # Usage

 Just include `recipe[packer]` in your run list.
+Change attribute from 'binary' to 'source' if you prefer to install directly from github

 This will put Packer into `/usr/local` in a `packer-*version*` directory, with a symlink of `packer` to `/usr/local/bin`.